charisma-ai/unity-plug-n-play/README.md

-# Charisma SDK for Unity
+# Charisma Plug-N-Play package for Unity

 This Unity plugin is verified to work with projects using Unity versions up to `2022.2` and above.
 If you find the plugin also works in another version, feel free to submit a pull request to update this!